SteffenHankiewicz/obsidian-kickstart/README.md

 - Use the configured PDF export (Better Export PDF) with your corporate design to get a shareable PDF stored directly beside your current document

 # Update your setup
 If you like to update your setup with the newest files from this repository you just have to replace your current files as described below.
-It can happen manually inside of the hidden ´.obsidian` folder or automatically by using the commands for Mac and Linux below after switching on commandline first into the vaults main directory:
+It can happen manually inside of the hidden `.obsidian` folder or automatically by using the commands for Mac and Linux below after switching on commandline first into the vaults main directory:

 ```bash
 cd /path/to/your/vault